jylim21/Machine-Learning-Projects/kuala-lumpur-rain-prediction.md

 # EDA
 ## Actual daily temperature
-As a city located strategically near the equator, the weather in Kuala Lumpur is relatively stable with mean temperatures around 28±1.0°C throughout the year, although it is slightly hotter ffrom April to June.
+As a city located strategically near the equator, the weather in Kuala Lumpur is relatively stable with mean temperatures around 28±1.0°C throughout the year, although it is slightly hotter from April to June.

 <details>
 <summary>View Code</summary>